f0lg0/Oncogene/README.md

 This is a simple yet powerful way to attack a computer (but remember: hacking people is easier than hacking PCs!).
 The user downloads a "front-program" distribuited by the attacker with hidden inside this backdoor: A script runs both the "normal" program and the backdoor at the same time using threads.
 Once the attacker gets a connection the numbers of possible actions is pretty huge.

-Oncogene can also be used for transfering files easily, monitoring and controlling a PC remotely with the consent of the user.
+Oncogene can also be used for transferring files easily, monitoring and controlling a PC remotely with the consent of the user.

 _Is your son playing too much videogames?_